This post has affiliate links.

 Weekend two, three, four, and five: four full weekends to explore the area

-If you’re DEFINITELY set on staying off Airbnb (admittedly the prices are usually higher, but it’s a worthwhile trade off for security) then check out local Facebook groups to find a place to rent.
-Just search the city + expats, or rentals, and there are usually plenty of groups.
-For more info, read How to Rent an Apartment in a Foreign Country.
+If you’re dead-set on staying off Airbnb (admittedly the prices are usually higher, but it’s a worthwhile trade for security) then check out local Facebook groups to find a place to rent.
+Just search the city + expats or rentals and there are usually plenty of groups.

 Once we started freelancing, things changed.
 We filed as an LLC in the state of Ohio and all of our money from work went through one specific bank account that we then paid ourselves out of.
 Because we were an LLC we had to pay “estimated taxes” four times a year instead of just once.

 Basically, if you are a freelancer, you will probably have to pay taxes in the US even if you never step foot inside it.
-If you have a full time job abroad, you probably will only pay taxes to the country you’re in, unless you still spend a lot of time in the US or are making mad money.
-BUT like I said, absolutely every situation is different and definitely research into your own job and finances.
-DO NOT take my word for it because I do not want to be sued!
-Thanks!
+If you have a full-time job abroad, you probably will only pay taxes to the country you’re in, unless you still spend a lot of time in the US or are making mad money.

-PS This is only based on my own experience and should not be taken as fact, you should research everything before you choose the correct plan for yourself (aka don’t sue me).
+Just like taxes, this is only based on my own experience and should not be taken as fact – you should research everything before you choose the correct plan for yourself.

 The first time I left the US on a digital nomad, I packed wayyyyy too much.
 Keep it light, and you’ll be so much happier when you’re moving every month.

-The AWESOME thing about long term travel as a digital nomad is that pretty much nowhere is off limits.
-There are sooo many places that I want to explore that I actually sometimes get really overwhelmed when I have to choose just one for our next stop.
+The awesome thing about the digital nomad lifestyle is that pretty much nowhere is off limits.
 These are the steps I usually take when deciding which countries to visit, and some things you definitely need to keep in mind.